Sal-Meter Negative Definition v1.0 — What Is NOT a Sal-Meter

 Self-validated systems

-Devices without SICS-designated independent CRO validation may not use “Sal-Meter” or “CAIS-Certified” language.
+Devices or dashboards without SICS-designated validation or formal recognition may not use “Sal-Meter,” “CAIS-Certified,” or equivalent designation language.

 Closed core architecture

-Systems blocking inspection of core sensing logic, algorithmic verification, or validation data are not legitimate Sal-Meters under the canonical framework.
+Systems blocking inspection of core sensing logic, algorithmic verification, validation data, metadata, or audit trail are not legitimate Sal-Meters under the canonical framework.

 Unauthorized new definitions

-No entity may issue its own “Sal-Meter v2.0,” derivative replacement definition, or community rewrite without SICS authority.
+No entity may issue its own “Sal-Meter v2.0,” derivative replacement definition, community rewrite, vendor label, or GitHub-based redefinition without SICS authority.

 Typical Misuse Scenarios